 - In a small saucepan over medium high heat, combine sugar, water and mint, stirring occasionally until sugar is dissolved.
 Remove from heat and let steep for 10 minutes.
 Strain mint leaves from syrup.
 Discard mint.
 (Syrup can be refrigerated up to one week, covered)

 For Watermelon Juice

 - Add watermelon to blender and puree until very smooth.
 Place a fine mesh sieve over a small bowl or a 4-cup measure.
 Strain pulp from juice through the sieve, pressing on the solids with the back of a spoon to yield the most juice.
 Discard solids.

 - Chill juice, simple syrup and club soda at least 4 hours, until very cold.
 (Can be done the day before).

-- For individual drinks, mix 3/4 cup watermelon juice with 1-2 tablespoons of simple syrup (or to taste).
+- In a glass, mix 3/4 cup watermelon juice with 1-2 tablespoons of simple syrup (or to taste).
 Add 1/4-1/2 cup of club soda and a squeeze of lime.
 Serve.